facebookresearch/ssl-relation-prediction/README.md

 [:white_check_mark: Licence](https://github.com/facebookresearch/ssl-relation-prediction#license)

 ## :zap: Link Prediction Results
-We try to include as many results as possible on latest knowledge graph completion datasets and will release the hyper-parameters to foster easy reproduction.
-Feel free to create an issue if you want to suggest a new dataset for us to run.
+We attempt to include as many results as possible for recent knowledge graph completion datasets and will release the hyper-parameters to foster easy reproduction.
+Feel free to create an issue if you want to suggest additional datasets for us to include.

-Currently, we have results on OGB link property prediction dataset [ogbl-biokg](https://ogb.stanford.edu/docs/linkprop/#ogbl-biokg), [ogbl-wikikg2](https://ogb.stanford.edu/docs/linkprop/#ogbl-wikikg2), [codex](https://arxiv.org/pdf/2009.07810.pdf), [Aristo-v4](https://allenai.org/data/tuple-kb), [FB15K237](https://www.microsoft.com/en-us/download/details.aspx?id=52312), and [WN18RR](https://github.com/TimDettmers/ConvE/blob/master/WN18RR.tar.gz). **All training was done on a single 16GB GPU except on ogbl-wikikg2 which run on a 32GB GPU**.
+Currently, we have results on the OGB link property prediction dataset [ogbl-biokg](https://ogb.stanford.edu/docs/linkprop/#ogbl-biokg), [ogbl-wikikg2](https://ogb.stanford.edu/docs/linkprop/#ogbl-wikikg2), [codex](https://arxiv.org/pdf/2009.07810.pdf), [Aristo-v4](https://allenai.org/data/tuple-kb), [FB15K237](https://www.microsoft.com/en-us/download/details.aspx?id=52312), and [WN18RR](https://github.com/TimDettmers/ConvE/blob/master/WN18RR.tar.gz). **All training was done on a single 16GB GPU except for ogbl-wikikg2 which was run on a 32GB GPU**.

 ### ogbl-wikikg2
 | Model                  | Params | Using RP? | MRR        | Hits@1     | Hits@3     | Hits@10    |